DucksAndNetherwort/pong-in-avr-asm/README.md

 Great for learning AVR ASM, and hugely interesting.
 Just don't do it looking for a calming activity.

 Pong also has some complex logic, especially with the tweaks I used.

+It was also found that image rendering can be a royal pain in the backside.

 ## References: